Emily White - Psychotherapist, Group Therapist, Counsellor

-I hold a Post-Graduate Diploma in Transactional Analysis Psychotherapeutic Counselling (Distinction) and a Foundation Certificate in Interpersonal and Counselling Skills.
+I hold an MSc and Clinical Diploma in Transactional Analysis Psychotherapy, a Post-Graduate Diploma in Transactional Analysis Psychotherapeutic Counselling, and a Foundation Certificate in Interpersonal and Counselling Skills.
 I trained at the Metanoia Institute one of the leading clinical and academic institutions for psychotherapy in the UK.

-I am a registered member of the British Association for Counsellors and Psychotherapists (BACP) and abide by their ethical framework.
-I am therefore committed to my own personal development as a practitioner: I attend regular clinical supervision to support my work and am in my fifth year of an MSc/Diploma in Transactional Analysis Psychotherapy.
-I am also a member of the European Association for Transactional Analysis (EATA), the International Association of Relational Transactional Analysis (IARTA) and the Metanoia Institute.
+I am a registered member of the UK Council for Psychotherapy (UKCP) and I abide by their ethical framework.
+I am therefore committed to my own personal development as a practitioner: I attend regular clinical supervision and CPD to support my work.
+I am also a member of the European Association for Transactional Analysis (EATA) and Psychotherapists and Counsellors for Social Responsibility (PCSR).

-I have worked with clients from a range of cultural backgrounds, across a variety of settings, including at the Metanoia Counselling and Psychotherapy Service, Refugee Council, the Highbury Counselling Centre and at Centrepoint.
+I have worked with clients from a range of cultural backgrounds, across a variety of settings, including at the Metanoia Counselling and Psychotherapy Service, Refugee Council, Highbury Counselling Centre, Room to Heal and Centrepoint.

 Areas of counselling I deal with